 How’s this for a proposition: let’s make money by getting hundreds of thousands of dollars in debt?

-I think that’s what most people hear the first time they consider real estate investing and a low buy-in is why cheap low-income housing is so alluring to most people.
-The price is low so your debt is non-existant and the (should be) yield through the roof.
+I think that’s what most people hear the first time they consider how to get into real estate investing and a low buy-in is why low-income housing is so alluring to most people.
+The price is low so your debt is non-existant and the yield should be through the roof.

 Well, I’ve done it!
 I’ve bought into low-income housing as part of my real estate investing portfolio experiment and it easy really easy to lose money.
 I want to teach you the good, the bad, and how to make low-income housing work as an investment.